mootools/mootools-core/Docs/Element/Element.md

 Element Method: match {#Element:match}
 --------------------------------------

 Tests this element to see if it's tag name is the same as the tag passed in.
+If [Selectors][] is included, CSS selectors may also be passed.

 ### Syntax: